Sign up for the QMED & MD+DI Daily newsletter.

 The Inferno creative team responsible for the award-winning Flash e-blast included Michael Overton, partner and creative director; John Hilgart, copywriter; Ben Powers, art director; and Tino Acchiardo, account manager.

 The campaign won a gold In-Awe award in the category of interactive/digital, e-blast.

 Interact Medical (South Bend, IN) worked with Medtronic Inc. (Minneapolis) to create an interactive online training program for Medtronic's neural integrity monitoring system.

-Medtronic Inc. (Minneapolis) recognized that surgeons worldwide needed to be well versed and educated in operating its neural integrity monitoring (NIM) system.
-Due to time and distance constraints, the company needed a way for surgeons to quickly and easily access instructional information about the NIM system at any time or location.
+Medtronic recognized that surgeons worldwide needed to be well versed and educated in operating its neural integrity monitoring (NIM) system.
+Due to time and distance constraints, the company needed a way for the surgeons to quickly and easily access instructional information on the NIM system at any time or location.